The Good Shepherd: Jesus’ Ultimate Sacrifice for His Flock

 2. thief

 As we saw in the previous parable about the door to the sheep, the thief to whom Jesus referred was not the devil per se.
-The devil is no place mentioned in this context.
-The thief was/is the person who came into the sheepfold some other way than through the door which is Jesus.
-Specifically, the thief are the false leaders and teachers who take from God’s people.
+Jesus did not mention the devil in this context.
+The thief was/is the person who came into the sheepfold some other way than through the door, which is Jesus.
+Specifically, the thieves are the false leaders and teachers who take from God’s people.
 In this instance, the thieves were the Jews (10:19) and Pharisees.
 The thief is the devil in that Jesus said as he spoke to the religious leaders, Ye are of your father the devil (Joh 8:44).

 III.
 Emphasis of parable

-This parable’s emphasis is the fact Jesus Christ is the good shepherd who laid down his life so you and I could have life, and that we might have it more abundantly.
+This parable emphasizes that Jesus Christ is the good shepherd who laid down his life so you and I could have life and that we might have it more abundantly.
 Five times Jesus speaks of laying down his life (Joh 10:11, 15, 17, 18).
 Jesus said, the good shepherd giveth his life for the sheep (Joh 10:11).
 He said, I lay down my life for the sheep (Joh 10:15).
 Again, I lay down my life, that I might take it again (Joh 10:17).
 Again, I lay it down of myself (Joh 10:18).
 Once more, I have power to lay it down, and I have power to take it again (Joh 10:18).

 The Good Shepherd

-He does not say he might lay it down or it is a possibility he may need to lay it down.
+He does not say he might lay it down.
 It was a given.
-He would stand between the sheep and the wolf and allow the wolf to attack, kill, and feed on him so the sheep would not be harmed.
+He would stand between the sheep and the wolf, allowing the wolf to attack, kill, and feed on him.
 The wolf comes.
 Rather than allowing the wolf to steal, kill, destroy, catch, and scatter God’s flock, the Lord laid down his life to protect the sheep.
 He became the Lamb of God, the sacrifice.

 1. Judaism